 Chameleons are amazing animals, although they do not make the best pets for all potential owners.
 They can get stressed quite easily, and there’s also the cost to take into account.
-The initial purchase of a chameleon ranges from $30 to $300 depending on the species, its age, and where exactly you buy it from.
+The initial chameleon price ranges from $30 to $300 depending on the species, its age, and where exactly you buy it from.
 However, this is only a small fraction of the story.

-As well as the chameleon, you will need to buy a tank, lighting, heating, plants, thermometer, timer, and even an enclosure for the live food.
-Ongoing costs include food costs, supplements, power, replacement plants, and any vet bills that your chameleon attracts throughout its life.
+As well as the chameleon itself, you will need to buy a tank, lighting, heating, plants, thermometer, timer, and even an enclosure for the live food.
+Ongoing costs include food, supplements, power, replacement plants, and any vet bills that your chameleon attracts throughout its life.

-While the chameleon itself might cost $50, you may end up paying 50 times the purchase cost over the life of your chameleon.
+While the price of a chameleon itself might cost $50, you may end up paying 50 times the purchase cost over the life of your chameleon.

 Bringing Home a New Chameleon: One-Time Costs